Safe Routes to School E-News

 Colorado has announced a call for 2014 Safe Routes to School applications.
 FY2014 SRTS grants will be 100% federally funded through SAFETEA-LU funds, no local match required.
 Applications for both infrastructure and non-infrastructure projects for the FY2014 grant cycle are due December 6, 2013 at 4 pm.
 Applications can be downloaded here.
 Colorado has awarded more than $13 million in SAFETEA-LU Safe Routes to School funds since 2005, including $1.517 million in MAP-21 Transportation Alternatives funds in FY2013.

-As part of our regional network, the National Partnership has been working on developing an advocacy platform for Safe Routes to School through the Denver Metro Area's MPO, the Denver Regional Council of Governemnts (DRCOG).
+As part of our regional network, the Safe Routes Partnership has been working on developing an advocacy platform for Safe Routes to School through the Denver Metro Area's MPO, the Denver Regional Council of Governemnts (DRCOG).
 This work aims to identify opportunities to enhance policies and funding for bicycle and pedestrian projects within the DRCOG planning process.
 Read more Colorado news and updates on our website.

 For more information, contact: